QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 The methods ``get_miles``, ``set_miles``, ``get_kms`` and ``set_kms`` define
 what happens when you get (i.e. access) or set (bind) these variables

-* So-called "getter" and "setter" methods
+* So-called "getter" and "setter" methods.

 The builtin Python function ``property`` takes getter and setter methods and creates a property.